 During the year, we entered business banking, with accounts for companies and sole traders.
-We launched accounts for 16 and 17-year-olds (no need to involve a parent to open one) and joint accounts.
+We launched accounts for 16 and 17-year-olds (no need to involve an adult to open one) and joint accounts.
 We also created a Marketplace, providing customers with access to a curated selection of third-party financial services and software providers.
 There are ten partners in the personal account Marketplace and four for our business accounts, with scores more in the pipeline.

 In 2018 we partnered with the Post Office, which has 11,500 branches - more than all the old banks put together - where our account holders can deposit or withdraw cash.
 I admit we were surprised at the strength of demand for cash deposits, but we like challenges and we like learning from our customers, so were happy to make it happen.